UK: Age Appropriate Design Code.

 The Age Appropriate Design Code is a statutory code of practice on standards of age appropriate design of relevant information society services which are likely to be accessed by children.
 It ensures online services appropriately safeguard children’s personal data.

-The Code is expected to come into force in Autumn 2020, but there will be a transitional period until 2 September 2021 before the Information Commissioner’s Office will begin enforcement.
+The Code came into force in Autumn 2020, but there is be a transitional period until 2 September 2021 before the Information Commissioner’s Office will begin enforcement.

 We advise reading the code in full – but key sections are replicated below.

 How can Age Verification help me comply with the Age Appropriate Design Code